Here are the most infuriating details and corporate giveaways in the COVID-19 stimulus bill

 - It includes a six-month extension of federal funding for abstinence-only education (heavily supported by social conservatives), which has nothing to do with the pandemic or its health impacts.

-The Fed tapped asset-management giant BlackRock to direct three of its bond-buying programs, “which under the arrangement could buy some of its own funds on behalf of the central bank,” notes Bloomberg.
+In addition, the Fed tapped asset-management giant BlackRock to direct three of its bond-buying programs, “which under the arrangement could buy some of its own funds on behalf of the central bank,” notes Bloomberg.
 Conflict of interest much?

 - While some federal student loan borrowers get a short reprieve from making payments, that didn’t include 1.2 million borrowers with other types of federal loans, notes Persis Yu, director of the National Consumer Law Center’s Student Loan Borrower Assistance Project.